Richard-Phelps/bp-instant-chat/README.txt

 * Fixed bug where certain wordpress tables couldn't be found in some queries because of the incorrect database prefix being used.
 * Added the ability to remove messages from a chat and add the messages back through message control in admin.

+= 1.6 =

+* Fixed bug where the name display seetings is not set correctly when installing the plugin.
+* Changed the display of the messages so they display as speech bubbles.

 == Upgrade Notice ==

 * Version 1.0 is working on WordPress version 4.5.2